-Often, it is correct etiquette to inform others at the beginning of the meeting that you are expecting an important call and get their permission.
+Often, it is the correct etiquette to inform others at the beginning of the meeting that you are expecting an important call and get their permission.

 Personal Phone Calls

 Though people use the cell phones a lot, many people do not know the various etiquettes associated with cell phone use.
-Knowing these etiquettes will help the person to be able to use the phone more effectively without causing problem to any other person.
+Knowing these etiquettes will help the person to be able to use the phone more effectively without causing a problem to any other person.